3 Months into Recovery and He Doesn’t Show an Ounce of Gratitude

 However, I, too am now becoming angry and it’s difficult to remember his thinking is not yet clear as he shows zero gratitude for anything I do.
 I want to lash out pointing out the damage he has caused, relationships damaged, etc although I know that is not productive.
 So what can I do instead?
 Thank you for any advice you can offer.”

-[The above question first appeared on our member “Pose a Question” blog]
+[The above question first appeared on the “Pose a Question” member blog on Allies in Recovery]

 I’m glad Allies is a lifeline.
 You have made some major changes that have effectively shepherded your son towards early recovery.
 He is in a recovery home, working, and sustaining recovery.
 Very hopeful.